gknappattack/Intro-To-Computer-Science/README.md

 ## Course Outcomes:

--Write programs whose complexity reaches a few hundred lines
+- Write programs whose complexity reaches a few hundred lines

 - Use the rudiments of the environment and the resources available to help them program (editors, basic computer architecture, compilers, libraries, reference manuals, on-line help).